The X Factor (British TV series) series 5: Musical guests

 Leon Jackson performed on the first live show, promoting his second single "Don't Call This Love".
 Girls Aloud performed their new single "The Promise" on the second show on 18 October.
 Will Young performed his new song "Grace" on 1 November.
 Mariah Carey appeared on 8 November and performed her new single "I Stay in Love", plus a special version of "Hero" with 11 of the finalists (Diana Vickers was ill with laryngitis so could not perform).
 Leona Lewis appeared the week after and performed her new single "Run".
-Take That performed on 22 November show, as did series 4 third-place act Same Difference, who performed their debut single, and series 4 runner-up Rhydian Roberts, who sang a track from his debut album.
+Take That performed on 22 November show, as did series 4 contestant Same Difference, who performed their debut single, and series 4 runner-up Rhydian Roberts, who sang a track from his debut album.
 On 29 November show, in the main programme Miley Cyrus performed her single "7 Things", whereas Britney Spears performed her new single "Womanizer" during the result show.
 On 6 December show, Il Divo sung their latest single "Amazing Grace" from their new album.

 Boyzone, Westlife, and Beyoncé were guests on the final show where they duetted with the finalists, with Knowles performing "Listen" with Alexandra Burke.
 Beyoncé also performed "If I Were a Boy" in the final result show.